KiraCore/docs.kira.network/README.md

 3. Commit: Confirm tests, then commit and push

-> Committing and pushing updates made to `tabs` is necessary to maintain the Git history, essential for tracking each page's `showLastUpdateTime`.
+> Committing and pushing updates made to `tabs` is necessary to maintain the Git history, essential for tracking each page's `showLastUpdateTime`

 ```bash
 git status      # (Optional) Lists pages that are modified + new pages that need to be added to commit